The Best BBQ and Wine Pairings

 Pairing Wine with Pork Barbecue, Including Pulled Pork and Baby Back Ribs

-Choosing the best wines for pork barbecue must take sauces into account (see above.)
+Choosing the best wine for BBQ pork must take sauces into account (see above.)
 This is especially key when you are deciding what to drink with pulled pork.

 Because pork is a lighter meat, the lighter fruit flavors of Pinot Noir make it one of the best pork BBQ wines.
 Pinot Noir and pulled pork work well, too, even though pulled pork is deliciously fatty.
 While Pinot Noir is lighter in tannin, it gushes with refreshing acidity to “cleanse” the palate.
 That acidity knits together nicely with the perky vinegar elements of pork barbecue sauces, too.
-Full-flavored rosés, like the Grand Reserve Rosé, are also great pairings for pork barbecue with vinegar sauces.
+Full-flavored rosés, like our Jackson Estate Rosé, are also great pairings for pork barbecue with vinegar sauces.

 Other light reds, especially those that can take a touch of a chill, pair well with pork barbecue, too.
-The Vintner’s Reserve Red Blend is a prime example of a good wine pairing for BBQ pork.
+Our Jackson Estate Red Blend is a prime example of a good wine pairing for BBQ pork.
 In fact, its complexity from the blended grape varieties makes it one of the best wine pairings for pork baby back ribs.

 Pairing Wine with BBQ Chicken